microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 The first of these methods can be kept under a separate `ReadonlyTreeIndex` interface that `TreeIndex` extends.

-The generation of new `RemovedTreeId`s and their conversion to forest paths is left as implementation detail for the `SharedTreeView`.
+The generation of new `RemovedTreeId`s and their conversion to forest paths is left as an implementation detail of the `SharedTreeView`.
 In the future, it is likely that the `Forest` will take on these responsibilities.
-For now, the `SharedTreeView` can use a monotonically increasing counter to generate `RemovedTreeId`s, and can use `removed-${removedTreeId}` as way of generating unique paths.
+For now, the `SharedTreeView` can use a monotonically increasing counter to generate `RemovedTreeId`s, and can use `removed-${removedTreeId}` as a way of generating unique paths.

 ### Creating Repair Data On Change Application